Lewiezhu/Sde-assignment-3/README.md

         inventory.showItems();
     }}
  ```
+##### Explanation:
-Explanation: The interface ShopCommand holds the method execute() that the PurchaseCommand and InventoryCommand must implement.
+The interface ShopCommand holds the method execute() that the PurchaseCommand and InventoryCommand must implement.
 InventoryCommand encapsulates the operation to display the adventurer's inventory.
 PurchaseCommand encapsulates the purchase operation.
-It stores the purchased product,inventory and paymentStrategy.
+It stores the purchased product, inventory and paymentStrategy.

 ```
 while (!exit && shopProxy.isAuthenticated()) {